Digital Accessibility

 The media must include accurate captions to ensure the videos you produce or post at the University of Montana.
 Accurate captions have proper punctuation and correct spelling.

-- Captions automatically generated by Artificial Intelligence (AI) may not be accurate.
+• Captions automatically generated by Artificial Intelligence (AI) may not be accurate.
 Check and edit auto-generated captions before you post the video online.
-Learn more about accurate captions.

 Points of Contact

-Before the semester, the Office for Disability Equity emails instructors that students with an approved captioning accommodation have registered for their courses.
-When you receive the notice, be proactive and use ODE's support to make your media captioned.
+Before the semester, ODE emails instructors that students with an approved captioning accommodation have registered for their courses.
+When you receive the notice, be proactive and use ODE's support to caption your media.

 Audio Description